Skip to main content

 To KTH's start page

-The Division of Communication Systems (CoS) focuses on education and research in the communication systems area in its widest sense.
-This includes, but is not limited to: technical and economic aspects of wireless, wired and optical communication systems and services, fixed and mobile communication systems, and communication related services, artifacts, applications and usage.
-The technology focus lies on communication at the Media Access and Control (MAC) layer and above as well as on implementation aspects of all layers.
+The department conducts education and research in the communication systems area in its widest sense.
+This includes, but is not limited to: technical and sustainability aspects of wireless and wired communication systems, as well as services such as high-speed data transfer, internet-of-things, sensing, localization, satellite networks, and intelligence at the edge.
+The technology focus lies on the antenna, physical, and medium access and control (MAC) layers as well as on implementation aspects across all layers.

 News